OUR HISTORY AND BUILDING FACILITIES

 Over the years, the physical plant has changed.
 As Crystal Lake has grown, so too has the Parish and school.
 More land was obtained for the school and a second building was added in 1958.

-The two school buildings were connected in 1994 adding a new gymnasium, music room, and science lab.
+The two school buildings were connected in 1994 adding a new gymnasium, music room, and lecture room.
 This was accomplished through the City of Crystal Lake's willingness to dedicate that portion of King Street that separated both buildings and agreeing with our plan to build on this space.
 This created a beautiful courtyard as home to the original concrete St. Thomas statue that was once part of Old St. Thomas the Apostle Church's exterior.